PedroRorato/todolist-api-node-sequelize/README.md

 ### 3. Run the application
-In your terminal, go to the project root directory and *npm run dev* or *yarn dev*.
+To run the application, go to the project root directory and execute in your terminal:

+    yarn dev

 #### The application is running!
 Enjoy it!